bc-python-tool/orpyste/README.md

 1. The real novelty is the possibility to use a context manager to work with the classes ``Read``, ``ReadBlock`` and ``Clean``.
 This is better than to work with the methods ``build`` and ``remove_extras`` *(this method was named ``remove`` before)*.

+1. prise en compte complète du mdoe ``"multikeyval"``

-1. chgt aussi flatdict and co !!!!!!!
+1. chgt aussi flatdict and co !!!!!!!^

 1. chgt important du comportement de rtu anciennement rtu_datas !!!